Fire Pit Grill: How to Cook On Your Fire Pit

 The fuel you use in your fire pit for cooking specifically is an important thing to think about as there are a couple of factors you might want to consider.

-Charcoal – charcoal is an ideal fuel source for cooking with your fire pit as it generates the right amount of heat for cooking and maintains that heat well.
-However it doesn’t add as much flavour as many of the wood fired options.
+Charcoal is an ideal fuel source for cooking with your fire pit.
+It generates the right amount of heat and maintains that heat well.

 • Oak - When seasoned, oak is the best firewood to use.
 It burns slow and is long lasting.
 It's also great for cooking because of its slow burn